kubedb/docs/docs/guides/mysql/schema-manager/initializing-with-script/index.md

 ### Deploy Schema Manager Initialize with Script

 Here, we are going to deploy `Schema Manager` with the new `Namespace` that we have created above.
-Below is the YAML of the `Schema Manager` that we are going to create,
+Let's deploy it using this following yaml,

 ```yaml
 apiVersion: schema.kubedb.com/v1alpha1